bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Sjors Provoost: 00:28:15

 You could, but if you go back to the history of soft forks, you know, we did that in another episode, but basically the reason miners started signaling, that wasn't the case.
-The earlier Softforks and Satoshi's code were just activating at a certain height.
+The earlier soft forks and Satoshi's code were just activating at a certain height.
 That was a problem.
 So the idea was to have miners signal for it and there were various ways to do that signaling and eventually we ended up with BIP 9.
 But the reason for the signaling is to make sure that miners actually upgrade and are actually ready.